 - Pour the cold juice into the bowl and drizzle the gelatin on.

 - Boil the other juice.

-- Pour into the bowl and mix .
-I added just a dash of sugar since the juice we used was already low sugar.
-I had my son gently mix and I got the bottom bits.
-Once dissolved let cool for 2-3 hours.
+- Pour into the bowl and mix.
+I add just a dash of sugar since the juice we used was already low sugar.
+I had my son gently mix, and I got the bottom bits.
+Once dissolved let the gelatin cool for 2-3 hours.

 - Using the cookie cutter make heart shapes.

 Note about the juices we used – we used mostly natural lemonade with just enough natural strawberry kiwi to make it red.
 Any juice works, though.
 I plan to hit up the natural market for some pomegranate juice before Valentine’s Day.